tomesink/obsidian/10 Projects/Notes/Web Design Masterclass/Fundamentals.md

 - Is the spacing helping group the right content together to help the user understand what UI elements are related to each other?
 - Is there enough space between the elements to actually feel comfortable?
 - Does anything feel visually unbalanced?
 - Does the spacing feel cohesive?
+Whether it be that single UI element or in a section or in the site?